They may get their name from their photocopying function, but ‘copiers’ also offer the ability to print, scan and more.

-Read on to discover the many and varied functions of the modern copier!
+Read on to discover the many and varied copier features you should expect to find within a modern office device.

 Document Output (Printing)

-Many photocopiers can help you change the size of your document.
+Many MFDs (multifunction devices, i.e. all in one photocopier printers) also help you change the size of your document.
 If your poster looks ineffective on an A4 sheet, then the photocopier can make it fit an A3 sheet.
 On the other hand, you can use a photocopier to reduce your document to the smaller and more perfect fit.
-This useful feature is the norm with modern all modern multi-function copiers and proves incredibly useful around the office.
+This useful feature is the norm with most modern multi-function copiers and proves to be incredibly useful around the office.

-Photocopiers are also equipped with a function that can cut business costs, help create more versatile business documents and help the planet.
-Duplex printing enables you to print on both sides to literally half the number of sheets of paper that you use.
-Duplex printing can cater for landscape and portrait orientations, making it a cost-effective feature for any document style.
+Duplex printing enables you to print on both sides of the paper, halving the number of sheets required for the print.
+Duplex printing can cater for landscape and portrait orientations, making it a useful feature for any type of document.

 For those who need to print multiple documents that need to be handed out or delivered to different people, the collate option on a photocopier will save time and effort.
 Instead of spending your time separating different documents that have just been printed, a photocopier can print your documents and make it clear where one bundle of printing ends and other begins.

-The best copiers can help you make booklets.
+The best copiers can help you to make complete booklets.
 They do this by printing on sheets of A3, adding a fold down the middle and two staples to secure the sheets together.
-This can save money on outsourced printing tasks and allows you to produce marketing materials easier and in-house.
-Overall, this saves businesses both time and money.
+This can save users money on outsourced printing tasks and helps you to produce guides, document packs and marketing materials in-house.
+Booklet printing is one of those copier features you never knew your printed documents needed until they needed it!

 Photocopiers do not just help you save time by collating documents.
 They also save time by hole-punching and stapling the documents you print.
 There are many benefits to this function.
 If your photocopier staples it for you, then the most obvious benefit is that you save time.
 Moreover, if the photocopier completes these cumbersome tasks on your behalf, you can guarantee that the hole or staple is in the exact same place for every document.